-Video coding for machines vision also requires low latency characteristics.
-It is recommended to further analyze the relevant requirements in conjunction with typical video coding applications for machine vision scenarios.
+Video coding for machines vision are emerging use cases.
+It is recommended to further consider better support of machine analysis as a feature of the new standard.

 Conclusion

 It is recommended to study the requirements of a new generation video coding standard more thoroughly during the next several meeting cycles, to make the technology under development better aligned with the needs from the video industry.
 The vision and goals of the new standard should be discussed in parallel with the exploration on new coding technologies.
 A clear vision of a standard helps identify its value and advantages over existing standards such as VVC and HEVC.
 To facilitate the development of technologies targeting at new use cases, additional test conditions simulating applications that have not been addressed well by the current common test conditions should be further studied and established.